YardQuit/apprendo/README.md

 ## Post Installs

 ### 1. YubiKey
-You can use your YubiKey as an additional factor of sudo authentication.
+You can use your YubiKey as an additional factor of sudo authentication.<br>
-YubiKey Registration:
+YubiKey Registration:<br>
 Follow the below instructions to complete the registration process.
 ```bash
 # Insert your YubiKey into a compatible USB port on your computer.